duongphuhiep/learn-dgraph-go/README.md

 * the dgraph database
 * the golang programing language

-I will simulate a Race condition on a Dgraph database and confirm that the ACID-transaction support of the database will protect the database consistency.
+This program simulates a Race condition on a Dgraph database and confirm that the ACID-transaction support of the database will protect the database consistency.

 2 go routines will try to increase the balance of the same wallet at the same time on 2 different transactions.
 Each go routines will